Get Back to Life Without the Burning, Tingling, or Pain of Morton’s Neuroma

 Morton's Neuroma Symptoms

-• At first, the symptoms will occur on occasion when wearing pointy shoes or participating in certain physical activities.
+• In the beginning stages, symptoms that occur on occasion when wearing pointy shoes or participating in certain physical activities like walking or running

-• Symptoms will worsen over time particularly as the neuroma gets larger and the temporary changes to the nerve become permanent.
+• In later stages, symptoms will worsen, particularly as the neuroma gets larger and the temporary changes to the nerve become permanent.

-While you should definitely come in to get treated for your neuroma, there are some things you can do at home to relieve your pain.
-Check out the two videos below.
+While you should come in to get treated for your neuroma, there are some things you can do at home to relieve your pain.

-• Wearing footwear with a heel of one inch or lower with a wider toe box.
+• Choose shoes with a wider toe box and a heel that's one inch or lower

 In severe cases, surgical removal of the growth may be necessary.